3rr0r-505/HoneyPott3r/CONTRIBUTING.md

    - Keep your code clean and well-documented.

 ### License
-By contributing to NetWhisper, you agree that your contributions will be licensed under the MIT License.
+By contributing to HoneyPott3r, you agree that your contributions will be licensed under the MIT License.

 ### Questions and Feedback
 If you have any questions or need further assistance, feel free to reach out in the Issues section.